8.15.2019: CURBED and YIMBY report 200 Amsterdam has topped out

 3.15.2019: State Supreme Court vacates and annuls Board of Standards and Appeals prior ruling as unreasonable and inconsistent with the plain reading of the Zoning Resolution and sends the building permit for 200 Amsterdam Avenue back to the BSA for review.

-READ the full press release by the Municipal Art Society and the Committee for Environmentally Sound Development, the plaintiffs who challenged the project.
-Read the court’s 200-Amsterdam-Decision_14March2019.
+READ the full press release by the Municipal Art Society and the Committee for Environmentally Sound Development.
+Read the court's 200-Amsterdam-Decision_14March2019.

 MORE: “Court Deals Blow to Controversial Upper West Side tower“